• Skip to primary navigation

 Instructions

-• Pick over beans (i.e., remove and discard any foreign objects, like rocks, and any imperfect beans).
+- Pick over beans (that is, remove and discard any foreign objects, like rocks, and any imperfect beans).
 Rinse and drain beans.

-• Place beans into a large bowl and generously cover with fresh, cold water so they're submerged (and at least two inches or so of water over top).
-Soak overnight, about 12 hours.
+- Place beans into a large bowl and generously cover with fresh, cold water so they're submerged (and at least two inches or so of water over top).
+Cover and soak overnight in the refrigerator, for about 12 hours.

-• Drain beans and rinse again with fresh, cold water.
-Place beans into a pot, cover with water (beans should be covered by an inch or two of water, fully submerged in the water), bring to a boil, reduce to a simmer, cover and cook for 35 to 45 minutes or until beans are tender, but not mushy (they'll finish cooking in the oven).
+- Drain beans and rinse again with fresh, cold water.
+Place beans into a pot and cover with water (the beans should be covered by an inch or two of water, fully submerged in the water).
+Bring to a boil over medium-high heat, then reduce the heat (to about medium-low) to maintain a simmer.
+Cover and cook for 35 to 45 minutes or until the beans are tender, but not mushy (they'll finish cooking in the oven).
 Drain.

-• Meanwhile, preheat oven to 375 degrees Fahrenheit.
-Place bacon onto a parchment paper-lined baking sheet and cook until crisp, about 15 to 20 minutes (or you could fry bacon on stovetop over medium heat until crispy).
+- Meanwhile, preheat oven to 375 degrees Fahrenheit.
+Line a sheet pan with parchment paper.
+Arrange the slices of bacon in a single layer on the sheet pan, ensuring there is a little space between the slices.
+Bake until cooked through and crisp, about 15 to 20 minutes.
+Alternatively, you could fry the bacon in a skillet on the stovetop over medium heat until cooked through and crispy.
 Drain grease.
 Once cool enough to handle, crumble bacon.
 Set aside.
 Reduce heat in oven to 325 degrees Fahrenheit.

 Notes